PhoenixBladez/SpiritMod/README.md

 # Spirit Mod
-The public Repo of Terraria's Spirit Mod!
+The GitHub repository of Terraria's Spirit Mod!